MaastrichtUniversity/irods_avu_json/README.md

 ## Limits/bugs

 On the AVU side
-* If two AVUs have the same attribute but different values only the last one ends up in the JSON.
+* If two AVUs have the same attribute but different values only the last one ends up in the JSON (possible in AVUs!)
-* AVUs already containing data in the unit column will be ignored
+* AVUs already containing data in the unit column will be ignored (possibly a good thing)
 * Nested arrays, can be stored, but will not be converted from AVUs to JSON (fixable)

 On the JSON side
-* Empty objects will become black nodes, but not converted back to empty objects
+* Empty objects will become blank nodes, but not converted back to empty objects
 * Empty key/value pairs cannot be converted, as iRODS does not allow an AVU with an empty value
+* Other JSON types: integers, booleans and null

 On the JSON-LD side
 * Not handling "@context" properly yet